 This solution is equivalent to using the

 x = 5×1 105 × -0.9088 2.7123 -0.8958 0 0

 Compute Upper-Triangular Matrix Factor Using Forgetting Factor

 Using a forgetting factor with the

 fixed.qlessQR function is roughly equivalent to the Complex- and Real Partial-Systolic Q-less QR with Forgetting Factor blocks.
-These blocks process one row of the input matrix at a time and apply the forgetting factor after each row is processed.
+These blocks process one row of the input matrix at a time and apply the forgetting factor before each row is processed.
 The

 Specifying a forgetting factor is useful when you want to stream an indefinite number of rows continuously, such as reading values from a sensor array continuously, without accumulating the data without bound.